Elizabeth Throckmorton (prioress): Legacy

 Her psalter is at Coughton Court and it includes annotations containing mnemonics.
-In 1729 her brother Sir Robert Throckmorton, 4th bart, commissioned four paintings from Nicolas de Largillière.
+In 1729 her brother Sir Robert Throckmorton, 4th Baronet, commissioned four paintings from Nicolas de Largillière.
 One was of Elizabeth, another was of Anne Throckmorton, another of his cousin Frances Woollascot and the last was of himself.
 All the portraits would have been together, but Elizabeth's portrait is in the collection of the American National Gallery of Art in Washington DC.